麻豆社国产

 The proposed harvest areas for 2025 were also a part of the discussion at the open house.

-“One area, called MO1, is in the Mamquam River region, Weaver said.
+“One area, called MO1, is in the Mamquam River region, Weber said.
 “Another potential harvest site is near the lava flow, close to the power line right-of-way, with a focus on wildfire risk reduction.”

 To enhance transparency, the community forest will use the provincial government’s new .